We offer two of our non-thesis Master’s degrees completely online:

-Our distance education program allows you to:
+Our distance education programs allow students to:

 - Earn a degree from a nationally and internationally recognized university